 Furosemide is an effective therapy, but it’s not a cure for high blood pressure.
 People who take it must continue to take it (or a similar type of therapy) in order to keep high blood pressure under control.

-Healthy people shouldn’t need diuretics or so-called “water pills” like furosemide in order to regulate the work of the kidneys.
+Healthy people shouldn’t need diuretics like furosemide in order to regulate the work of the kidneys.
 These organs are designed to do their work efficiently without the help or prompting of outsiders.
-But there are people who choose to abuse this drug, and their reasons for engaging in abuse can be varied.
+However, some individuals may misuse this medication for a number of reasons, including:

 Even when taken at the advised dosage, furosemide can cause serious side effects.
 Those side effects can include:

-Furosemide has been associated with an overdose.
+Furosemide has been associated with overdose risk.
 People who take too much of this drug and overwhelm the body’s natural processes may experience such a violent, sudden health issue that they simply collapse.
 As Mayo Clinic points out, a furosemide overdose is considered a medical emergency.